-How Much Time Should a Pastor Spend on Sermon Prep?
+How Much Time Should You Spend on Sermon Prep?

-In Haddon Robinson’s book Biblical Sermons, he wrote that experienced preachers he surveyed spent an average of 16 hours preparing.
+In Haddon Robinson’s book Biblical Sermons, he wrote that experienced preachers he surveyed spent an average of 16 hours in sermon prep.
 That sounds more like it to me.
 That’s probably my average and I’ve been preaching for 25 years.
-Thom Rainer has an interesting post here from a survey pastors took.

 It depends on…